trustgraph-ai/trustgraph/README.md

 ## Agent Flow

-Invoking the Agent Flow will use a ReAct style approach the combines GraphRAG and text completion requests to think through a problem solution.
+Invoking the Agent Flow will use a ReAct style approach the combines Graph RAG and text completion requests to think through a problem solution.

 ```
 tg-invoke-agent -v -q "Write a blog post on the top 3 takeaways from the document."